vanus-labs/docs/content/vanus-connect/template-guides/github-merge-pr-discord.md

 - Paste the copied URL in the "Webhook URL" in Sink Configuration and click Submit

-- Your connection has been succesfully setup
+- Your connection has been successfully setup

-Note: Now every time your pull request gets merged, you will instantly recieve a notification message on Discord Channel.
+Note: Now every time your pull request gets merged, you will instantly receive a notification message on Discord Channel.
 You can totally customize this notification message in the Sink Configuration.